 Their color varies from red to dark brown and light gray on the underbody.

 They measure about 13 cm long and weigh about 35 g.

 The Southern bog lemming eats plants, seeds, stems, and leaves.
 They live in moist areas, deciduous and coniferous forests, wetlands, and marshes.
 Their lifespan is 29 months.

 The Southern flying squirrel is a nocturnal mammal that glides from one tree to the next with the aid of membranes between its front and hind legs.

 They live in the western regions of North America.
 Their color is grayish brown, with a white underbody.

 They measure from 21 to 26cm (including the tail) and weigh 45 to 82g.

 The Southern flying squirrel is an omnivore and eats nuts, seeds, spiders, acorns, fungi, eggs, insects, shrubs, buds, mushrooms, flowers, and fruits.

 These squirrels have gray fur and whitish color in their bellies.
-To glide through the air, they use a furry membrane called patagium that extends between the front and rear legs.
+They use a furry membrane called a patagium that extends between the front and rear legs to glide through the air.